Connect with us

 This will require more research and more medical expertise devoted to ASD.
 I truly believe that we, as a state, should lead the efforts in ASD research.
 As Lt.
 Governor, I will work closely with our state’s world class medical researchers to ensure that ASD is made a high priority when it comes to the devotion of research and resources because Alabama’s families deserve nothing less.

-Rep. Wes Allen served as the Pike County Probate Judge for nearly a decade prior to his election to the Alabama House of Representatives.
-Allen is a Republican candidate for the Office of Alabama’s Secretary of State.
+Secretary of State Wes Allen served as the Pike County Probate Judge for nearly a decade prior to his election to the Alabama House of Representatives and Alabama secretary of state.

 Advertisement